White Sox vs. Rangers Player Props Betting Odds

 Robert Stats

-- Robert has collected 108 hits with 29 doubles, 29 home runs and 22 walks.
+- Robert has put up 108 hits with 29 doubles, 29 home runs and 22 walks.
 He has driven in 60 runs with 12 stolen bases.

 Robert Recent Games